Stoneham, Massachusetts: Education

+The school district is Stoneham School District.

 Stoneham has one public high school (Stoneham High School) and one public middle school (Stoneham Central Middle School).
 There are also three public elementary schools (Colonial Park School, Robin Hood School and South School) in the town.

-The private Seventh-day Adventist school Greater Boston Academy offers programs for Pre-K to grade 8, and Saint Patrick School, a Catholic school, conducts programs from Pre-K level to grade 8.
+The private Seventh-day Adventist school Greater Boston Academy offers programs for Pre-K to grade 8, and Saint Patrick School, a Catholic school (of the Roman Catholic Archdiocese of Boston), conducts programs from Pre-K level to grade 8.

 Media

 Stoneham is served by Boston television and radio stations, the Boston Herald, the Boston Globe and the Stoneham Independent newspaper.
 Stoneham has a community-access television station, StonehamTV, which broadcasts locally produced content on Comcast, Verizon and RCN cable systems.

 Nine O'Clock Horn

 The Nine O'clock Horn, or Nine O'clock Bell/Alarm, is a horn that goes off from the Stoneham Fire Station every day at 9 a.m. and 9 p.m.
 Originally, the number of blasts of the horn was used to signal different groups to fight fires or alert the town of other emergencies such as a missing child.
-The 9 a.m and 9 p.m. horns are officially used to test the alert system, however Stoneham Fire staff have stated that these horns remain primarily as a tradition.
+The 9 a.m and 9 p.m. horns are officially used to test the alert system; however, Stoneham Fire staff have stated that these horns remain primarily as a tradition.
 The horn system is entirely automated.

-There have been a few occasions when the bell has not rung, including the September 11, 2001 attacks, and the Boston Marathon Bombing.